kshetline/aw-clock/README.md

 The clock displays the time and date in both analog and digital form, in 12- or 24-hour format (with a special display mode for the occasional leap second).
 The clock also displays current weather conditions, hourly conditions for 24 hours, a seven*-day forecast, sunrise and sunset times, moonrise and moonset times*, moon phases, equinoxes, solstices, and the positions of the Sun, Moon, and major planets along the ecliptic.

-*&#42;A touchscreen or mouse is required to display the last three days of the seven-day forecast, or to switch the display from sunrise/sunset to moonrise/moonset.*
+*&#42;A touchscreen or mouse is required to display the last three days of the seven-day forecast, to switch the display from sunrise/sunset to moonrise/moonset, or to switch from hourly temperatures to hourly probability-of-precipitation.*

 ![app screenshot](https://shetline.com/readme/aw-clock/2.4.0/awc_screenshot.png)
 <br/><br/>

 ### Getting started

-The following instructions are primarily aimed at turning a Raspberry Pi into a _dedicated_ Astronomy/Weather Clock, meaning that serving as a clock will be the Raspberry Pi’s primary, if not sole, function.
+The following instructions are primarily aimed at turning a Raspberry Pi into a _dedicated_ Astronomy/Weather Clock, meaning serving as a clock will be the Raspberry Pi’s primary, if not sole, function.
 The Pi will boot up directly into full-screen kiosk mode running the Astronomy/Weather Clock software.

 The first step, if you want GPS support, is to install a GPS device according to the manufacturers instructions.
 This device must provide a PPS (Pulse Per Second) signal for precise time keeping (something USB dongles do not provide), and must be configured to work with `ntpd`.
 I recommend the [Adafruit Ultimate GPS HAT](https://www.adafruit.com/product/2324), not only because it works well, but because it’s the only GPS hardware I’ve tested.